Jacobite rising of 1745

 Charles launched the rebellion on 19 August 1745 at Glenfinnan in the Scottish Highlands, capturing Edinburgh and winning the Battle of Prestonpans in September.
 At a council in October, the Scots agreed to invade England after Charles assured them of substantial support from English Jacobites and a simultaneous French landing in Southern England.
-On that basis, the Jacobite army entered England in early November, reaching Derby on 4 December, where they decided to turn back.
+On that basis, the Jacobite army entered England in early November, but neither of these assurances proved accurate.
+On reaching Derby on 4 December, they halted to discuss future strategy.

-Similar discussions had taken place at Carlisle, Preston and Manchester and many felt they had gone too far already.
-The invasion route had been selected to cross areas considered strongly Jacobite but the promised English support failed to materialise; they were outnumbered and in danger of having their retreat cut off.
-The decision was supported by the vast majority, but caused an irretrievable split between Charles and his Scots supporters.
-Despite victory at Falkirk Muir in January 1746, the Battle of Culloden in April ended the Rebellion and significant backing for the Stuart cause.
+Similar discussions had taken place at Carlisle, Preston, and Manchester and many felt they had gone too far already.
+The invasion route had been selected to cross areas considered strongly Jacobite in sympathy, but the promised English support failed to materialise.
+With several government armies marching on their position, they were outnumbered and in danger of being cut off.
+The decision to retreat was supported by the vast majority, but caused an irretrievable split between Charles and his Scots supporters.
+Despite victory at Falkirk Muir in January 1746, defeat at Culloden in April ended the rebellion.
 Charles escaped to France, but was unable to win support for another attempt, and died in Rome in 1788.

 Background

-The 1688 Glorious Revolution replaced James II with his Protestant daughter Mary and her Dutch husband William, who ruled as joint monarchs of England, Ireland and Scotland.
-Neither Mary, who died in 1694, nor her sister Anne, had surviving children, which left their Catholic half-brother James Francis Edward as the closest natural heir.
-The 1701 Act of Settlement excluded Catholics from the succession and when Anne became queen in 1702, her heir was the distantly related but Protestant Electress Sophia of Hanover.
-Sophia died in June 1714 and when Anne followed two months later in August, Sophia's son succeeded as George I.
+The 1688 Glorious Revolution replaced the Catholic James II & VII with his Protestant daughter Mary and her Dutch husband William, who ruled as joint monarchs of England, Ireland, and Scotland.
+Neither Mary, who died in 1694, nor her sister Anne, had surviving children, leaving their Catholic half-brother James Francis Edward Stuart as the closest natural heir.
+Since the Act of Settlement 1701 excluded Catholics from the succession, when Anne became queen in 1702, her heir was the distantly related but Protestant Electress Sophia of Hanover.
+Sophia died in June 1714, two months before Anne, and her son succeeded as George I in August.

 Louis XIV of France, the primary source of support for the exiled Stuarts, died in 1715 and his successors needed peace with Britain in order to rebuild their economy.
 The 1716 Anglo-French alliance forced James to leave France; he settled in Rome on a Papal pension, making him even less attractive to the Protestants who formed the vast majority of his British support.
 Jacobite rebellions in 1715 and 1719 both failed, the latter so badly its planners concluded that it might "ruin the King's Interest and faithful subjects in these parts".
-Senior exiles like Bolingbroke accepted pardons and returned home or took employment elsewhere.
-The birth of his sons Charles and Henry helped maintain public interest in the Stuarts, but by 1737, James was "living tranquilly in Rome, having abandoned all hope of a restoration".
+Senior exiles like Henry St John, 1st Viscount Bolingbroke accepted pardons and returned home or took employment elsewhere.
+The birth of his sons Charles and Henry helped maintain public interest in the Stuarts, but by 1737, James was "living tranquilly in Rome, having abandoned all hope of a restoration."